Abuse in Tribal Communities

 If the abuser violates your tribal protection order anywhere, even outside of the Indian territory, you can report it to the police.1 A tribal court or a state court has the power to punish or prosecute the abuser.
 Depending upon the law where the violation took place, some police departments may immediately arrest the abuser for the violation of the protection order.

 - s/he lives in the Indian country of the participating tribe;

 - s/he is employed in the Indian country of the participating tribe; or

 - s/he is the spouse, intimate partner, or dating partner of:

 - a member of the participating tribe; or

 - an Indian who resides in the Indian country of the participating tribe.1

 1 25 U.S.C.A. § 1304(b)(4)(B), (c)

 Is there anything I can do to protect myself if I am not eligible for a tribal protection order?

 If you are not eligible for a tribal protection order, you may still be eligible for a restraining order from a state court.
 You can read more about restraining orders in your state in our Domestic Violence Restraining Orders section.

 Whether or not you are eligible for a tribal protection order or a state-court order, you should consider making a safety plan to help keep you and your family safe.
-Please see our Safety Tips page for ideas.
+Please see our Safety Planning page for ideas.
 If you are not safe at home, you might try staying with a friend, family member, or at a shelter for victims of domestic violence.
 You can connect with an advocate at a local domestic violence program for additional help, whether it’s to make a safety plan or to get support and counseling.